Witiko/doctoral-thesis/main.md

     📖{query time}

-    I have also shown how the speed of token embeddings can be improved in terms their arithmetic, training time, and query time.
+    I have also shown how the speed of token embeddings can be improved in terms of their arithmetic, training time, and query time.
 See Section
     \vref{sec:quantized-token-embeddings-with-fast-bitwise-arithmetic},
     Section \vref{sec:position-independent-token-embeddings-speed}, and
     Section \vref{sec:dense-retrieval-in-inverted-indices-speed}.↓